PGM-Lab/InferPy/docs/notes/guidedata.rst

 When loading data from a CSV file, it could happen that we need to map the columns in the dataset to another set of variables.
-This can be made by means of the input argument ``var_dict``, which is a dictionary where the keys are the variable names and the values are lists of integer indicating the columns (starting by 0).
+This can be made by means of the input argument ``var_dict``, which is a dictionary where the keys are the variable names and the values are lists of integers indicating the columns (0 stands for the first data column).
 For example, in a data set whose columns names are ``"x"`` and ``"y"``, we might be interested in rename them: